bright/new-www/content/members/patryk-szlagowski.md

 published: true
 ---
 Software developer, geek, problem solver.
 He started his developer's life in primary school with a huge help of his first IT teacher.
 After hours petrolhead, tattoo addict and music lover.

+Patryk is a createor of [brightdevtalks podcast](/blog/brightdevtalks-podcast).

+Listen on Spotify

+Listen on Apple Podcasts

+Listen on Google Podcasts